£12 million community and health centre opens in Sparkbrook

 Situated on the site of the former Victorian built Christ Church which was badly damaged in the July 2005 tornado, the new centre serves a patient population of around 15,000 and accommodates three GP practices and services which were previously delivered by Farm Road Health Centre, including community dental services, baby clinics and stop smoking clinics.
 New services include physiotherapy, healthy young people services and a Health Exchange area.

-The centre will also be home to Birmingham City Council’s new generation of Customer Service Centres, part of the Customer First programme, and replaces temporary accommodation in Mole Street, providing access to council services including issues relating to accommodation and money advice.
+The centre is also be home to Birmingham City Council’s new generation of Customer Service Centres, part of the Customer First programme, and replaces temporary accommodation in Mole Street, providing access to council services including issues relating to accommodation and money advice.
 There are also four rooms available for community use and events, three of which can be opened up to create a larger space.
 These rooms will house services currently offered by the Sparkbrook Family Centre.